-The PDD (version 01 of 27 December 2005) /1/ submitted by Eliane (Maximiliano Gaidzinki S.A.) and Ecosecurities on 30 December 2005 and supporting spreadsheets documenting the financial calculations and detailed emission reduction calculations /3/ were assessed by DNV.
-A revised version of the PDD /2/ was submitted on 07 March 2006 to address DNV's initial validation findings and was assessed by DNV.
+The PDD version 01 of 27 December 2005 /1/ submitted by Eliane (Maximiliano Gaidzinki S.A.) and EcoSecurities Ltd. on 30 December 2005 and supporting spreadsheets documenting the financial calculations and detailed emission reduction calculations /4/ were assessed by DNV.
+A revised version of the PDD /2/ was submitted on 07 March 2006 to address DNV's initial validation findings and was also assessed by DNV.
+However, this documentation was based on the baseline and monitoring methodology AM0008 which in the spring of 2006 was replaced by the consolidated baseline and monitoring methodology ACM0009.